ml4ai/BioContext/index.md

 The main goal of this project is to correctly link biological events and biological context containers that have been extracted from Biomedical publications.

+A copy of our publication is available on arXiv.

 ## Obtaining our code and data
 - The code for our project is available in the [experimentation repository](https://github.com/ml4ai/BioContext_experiment).
 This repository includes all the documentation necessary to replicate our published findings from our [DMBIH](http://facweb.cs.depaul.edu/research/vc/ICDM18/index.html) workshop paper submission (in coordination with [ICDM](http://icdm2018.org/workshop/)).